Ell1ott/OneTap/AIPrompt.md

 ## FIELD DEFINITIONS

+**msg**: Encouraging message for the user acknowledging the task/event creation

-**title**: Short, casual description of the task/event **type**:
+**title**: Short, casual description of the task/event

+**type**:
 - `todo` for tasks, and things that have to be done
 - `event` for appointments, meetings, scheduled activities with specific start/end times